aspose-omr-cloud/aspose-omr-cloud-dotnet/README.md

 Directory | Description
 --------- | -----------
 [Aspose.OMR.Client](Aspose.OMR.Client)  | An open source .NET application with GUI that helps you work with OMR templates and perform OMR operations.
-[Aspose.OMR.ConsoleClient](Aspose.OMR.ConsoleClient)  | A .NET 2.0 console application that demonstrates main Aspose.OMR for Cloud functionality.
 [Aspose.OMR-Cloud.SDK](SDK)  |Aspose.OMR Cloud SDK provides functionality for using Aspose.OMR for Cloud API to recognize optical marks from sheet images in the cloud.
+It also contains demonstration console project.
 [TestData](TestData) | Sample images and templates that demonstrate how OMR works on real data.